slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9755-3/packetizer_raw_output.md

 Clarify in the specification whether the prohibition applies from the moment the ENABLE command is sent or only after an ENABLED response is received.

+**Severity:** Low
+  *Basis:* Although the ambiguity is subtle and likely limited to pipelining scenarios, it may still lead to minor interoperability inconsistencies.

+**Confidence:** High

 ---